paulpod/wr-apply-vision/README.md

 Look at it in your browser ```http://localhost:3000/```

-You’ll probably want to detach from this repo to create your own at this point, so use ```git remote rm origin``` to remove this repo and and either create a new one on github.com in a browser or use gh repo create - once you've done that use git remote add origin https://github.com/username/my-new-repo.git to add it as a new remote for your prototype.
+You’ll probably want to detach from the original repo to create your own at this point, so use ```git remote rm origin``` to remove this repo and and either create a new one on github.com in a browser or use ```gh repo create``` - once you've done that use ```git remote add origin https://github.com/username/my-new-repo.git``` to add it as a new remote for your prototype.
 Now do a quick git push origin main and you‘ll see the contents of your new prototype fill the empty repo.
 Good job!

+Working with other people?
 Make a branch ```git checkout -b myFeature```

 Do some work.
 You can find some examples on this page ```http://localhost:3000/examples```